R e s i l i e n c e S t u d y : What helps students to adapt to exam stress

 The study is being carried out by me, under the supervision of Dr Paul Wilkinson (University Lecturer in Psychiatry, and Medical Education Research Lead) and Dr Anne-Laura van Harmelen (Research Fellow in the Department of Psychiatry).
-The study is funded by the Medical Research Council, the Royal Society and the Cambridge Department of Psychiatry.
+The study is funded by the Medical Research Council and the Cambridge Department of Psychiatry.

 Has the study been approved?

 This study has been reviewed and approved by an independent group of people, the Cambridge Psychology Research Ethics Committee, who have a duty to protect research volunteers’ safety, rights, wellbeing and dignity.
 The study has also been reviewed by a peer research review panel of medical students.